 Too much weight on one side of the truck causes other problems.
 On corners, too much weight on the side of the truck that is on the outside of the curve, can increase the effect of centrifugal force, causing the truck to roll over.
 On hills and slippery surfaces, where traction is needed, the tires on the heavy side will have more traction and the tires on the light side will lack traction, possibly to the point of spinning or causing the truck to “jackknife”.
 This type of poorly balanced load can also affect braking, causing the brakes on one side of the truck to lock up.

-If you have been injured in a collision involving a large truck, you need the help of experienced truck accident attorneys like those here at Shaw Cowart, LLP.
+If you have been injured in a collision involving a large truck, you need the help of Austin accident attorneys like those here at Shaw Cowart, LLP.
 Please call us at 512-499-8900 or contact us online today to schedule your free consultation.